correiap/Postman-Collections/README.md

 # Postman-Collections

-This repository have Postman collections to configure F5 BIG-IP Services
+This repository has Postman collections to configure F5 BIG-IP Services